Elevator Contractor Responsible Party Continuing Education

 For a late renewal, the continuing education hours must have been completed within the one year period immediately prior to the date of renewal.

-The responsible party may not receive continuing education credit for attending the same course more than once for one renewal period.
+The responsible party may not receive continuing education credit for attending the same course more than once.
 Further, the responsible party and the contractor must retain a copy of the certificate of completion for a course for one year after the date of completion.
-In conducting any inspection or investigation of the licensee, the department may examine the licensee’s records to determine compliance.
+In conducting any inspection or investigation of the licensee, the department may examine the licensee's records to determine compliance.

 Please note that the reporting of continuing education hours is the responsibility of the continuing education provider.
+Licensees may check their hours at the Continuing Education Courses Look Up.
 If the hours have not been reported, the licensee should contact the provider first to ensure that the hours are reported.
 If the reporting issue is not resolved, they have the option of filing a complaint.